madut97/Module-14-Challenge/README.md

 # Module-14-Challenge:

-This script looks at different machine learnings models to be used as algorithmic trading strategies by comparing their performances
+This script looks at different machine learning models to be used as algorithmic trading strategies, by comparing their performances vs. actual returns.

 ---